 This weekend Institute of Product Leadership inaugurated the newest cohort (3rd with CMR University and 5th overall) of our Executive MBA in Product Leadership program that is offered in collaboration with universities.
 CMR University is one of the host universities for the program.
-The inauguration ceremony was chaired by Honorable Vice Chancellor of CMR University, Dr. Joshi, with Dr. Mohan Das, Director of Ministry of Human Resources Development, Government of India, as the invited chief guest.
-Below is the text of my short speech.
-I shared the vision of the Institute, as part of which, I addressed the question of what makes Bengaluru the Silicon Valley of India.
-Continue reading
+The inauguration ceremony was chaired by Honorable Vice Chancellor of CMR University, Dr. Joshi, with … Continue reading What Makes Bengaluru the Silicon Valley of India?

 Google recently promoted Sundar Pichai to the role of CEO.
 Naturally, this received a lot of press with many articles talking about Pichai's journey from a middle class family background in India, his education at Indian Institute of Technology (IIT), Stanford and Wharton, and working at McKinsey and Google.
 No doubt, it is a remarkable story of progress.
-Since Pichai is an India-born CEO, it generated even more interest.
+Since Pichai … Continue reading Product Professional to CEO

 Play out this scenario.
 You are a product manager.
 A senior executive in your company has an idea about what your product needs to do.
 S/he has sufficient understanding of the product and the market.
 S/he speaks with as many customers as you do if not more.
-If s/he happens to be in charge of engineering and product development, they also know the technology, effort, complexity.
-The edict is passed down – “We need to do X. Let’s get it done.” and this generates a perfect maelstrom of activity.
-You are the product manager.
-What do you do?
+If s/he happens to be in charge of … Continue reading Let’s Get It Done – What Do You Do?